dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 <span><font size="-2"><i>Zipfian Distribution (Zipf's Law), Image Credits:</i> </font><a href="https://slideplayer.com/slide/5690650/" target="_blank"><font size="1.8">eclecticlight.co</font></a></span>
 </p>

-<br>Words are not evenly distributed across documents, and English and other languages follow a Zipfian distribution(https://en.wikipedia.org/wiki/Zipf%27s_law).
+<br>Words are not evenly distributed across documents, and English and other languages follow a [Zipfian distribution](https://en.wikipedia.org/wiki/Zipf%27s_law).
 By that, it is meant that:

 * A small number of words appear <ins>each</ins> in a lot of documents (`high-frequency words`)
   * This is where the so-called **stopword** list takes place: stopwords are useless in finding an individual document ==> they offer little *semantic* content